-- It means they agree with the decision they made on your Level 1 Appeal and will not change it.
-This is called "upholding the decision." - The notice you get will tell you in writing what you can do if you wish to continue with the review process.
-It will give you the details about how to go on to the next level of appeal, which is handled by a judge.
+• It means they agree with the decision they made on your Level 1 Appeal and will not change it.
+This is called "upholding the decision."

+• The notice you get will tell you in writing what you can do if you wish to continue with the review process.
+It will give you the details about how to go on to the next level of appeal, which is handled by an administrative law judge or attorney adjudicator.